 All unmarried, full-time undergraduate students with less than 60 hours, regardless of age or whether or not they have been emancipated, are required to live in on-campus residence halls as long as space is available.

 Students who are residing with parents, legal guardians, close relatives (defined as grandparents, married brother, married sister), or hardship cases as established by the Board of Supervisors for the University of Louisiana System may be exempt from the on-campus residency requirement.
 Exemption information and claim forms may be obtained from the Dean of Students' Office.
-Students found violating the policy as stated above will be required to move into the residence hall system and pay room rent plus an administration fee for the semester in which the violation occurred.
+Students found violating the policy as stated above will be required to move into the residence hall system and pay room rent plus an administrative fee for the semester in which the violation occurred.
 Refusal to do so will result in disciplinary action.

 To be considered for exemption from the on-campus residency requirements, students must complete the appropriate application form.
 Forms must be submitted at least 25 days prior to the first day of registration for a semester in order to ensure full consideration.
 Action taken on applications received on time will be mailed no later than five days prior to the first day of registration for the semester.
 Forms are available in the Dean of Students' Office.